Chart Color Schemes

 Dalyellup shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

-Educational qualifications in Dalyellup show that 20.8% of residents aged 15 and above hold university degrees, compared to the Australian average of 30.4%.
+Educational qualifications in Dalyellup trail regional benchmarks, with 20.8% of residents aged 15+ holding university degrees compared to 30.4% Australia-wide as of the latest available data.
 Bachelor degrees are most common at 15.3%, followed by postgraduate qualifications (3.3%) and graduate diplomas (2.2%).
-Trade and technical skills are also prevalent, with 43.2% of residents holding vocational credentials - advanced diplomas (10.2%) and certificates (33.0%).
-Educational participation is high, with 34.3% of residents currently enrolled in formal education.
+Trade and technical skills are prominent, with 43.2% of residents aged 15+ holding vocational credentials – advanced diplomas (10.2%) and certificates (33.0%).
+Educational participation is high, with 34.3% of residents currently enrolled in formal education as of the latest report.

 This includes 13.1% in primary education, 11.5% in secondary education, and 2.8% pursuing tertiary education.
-Dalyellup's four schools have a combined enrollment of 2,286 students as of the latest data.
-The schools demonstrate typical Australian school conditions with an ICSEA score of 979, indicating balanced educational opportunities.
-The educational mix includes two primary schools, one secondary school, and one K-12 school.
+Dalyellup's 4 schools had a combined enrollment reaching 2,286 students in the year ending 30 June 20XX, while the area demonstrates typical Australian school conditions (ICSEA: 979) with balanced educational opportunities as of that date.
+The educational mix includes 2 primary, 1 secondary, and 1 K-12 school.

 Frequently Asked Questions - Education